Innovative sufficiency solutions and business models for circular economy in the textile sector in Val-de-Marne

 Local second-hand stores and waste recovery centers face challenges in maintaining a resilient economic model.
 Currently, waste recovery centers heavily rely on public subsidies to pay their employees, while a significant portion of clothing sold in France is new.
 Local second-hand stores face competition from online platforms that may not prioritize robust waste management practices and can potentially encourage a "rebound effect" where customers quickly buy and resell clothes without sustainable solutions.

-This project aims to analyze the needs of professionals and potential customers in the sector.
-It will utilize co-creative and collective intelligence tools to reduce the isolation felt by stakeholders and collaboratively identify, validate, and develop solutions to increase their turnover.
+This project aimed to analyze the needs of professionals and potential customers in the sector.
+It utilized co-creative and collective intelligence tools to reduce the isolation felt by stakeholders and collaboratively identified, validated, and developed solutions to increase their turnover.

 Detailed Description of the Experiment

-The first step of the experiment is to recruit local participants to form the Local Accelerator Hub.
-This will involve actors from the clothing life cycle and upholstery industry, working together to transform their processes and business models.
+The first step of the experiment was to recruit local participants to form the Local Accelerator Hub.
+This involved actors from the clothing life cycle and upholstery industry, working together to transform their processes and business models.

-The experiment will collaborate with four local waste recovery centers, two second-hand stores, a recycling organization, several upcycling stores, a home organizing company, a restyling company, and potentially a psychologist.
-The focus will be on needs analysis and stimulating commercial innovation.
+The experiment aimed to collaborate with local waste recovery centers, second-hand stores, a recycling organization, several upcycling stores, a home organizing company, a restyling company, and potentially a psychologist.
+The focus was to be on needs analysis and stimulating commercial innovation.

-The experiment will also engage large local organizations such as the Val-de-Marne Department and the Henri Mondor Hospital.
+The experiment also engaged large local organizations such as the Val-de-Marne Department and the Henri Mondor Hospital.
 These organizations are interested in recycling their professional clothing and sharing their experiences.

 Local engagement

-The experiment will collaborate with Les Ateliers de Chennevière, a local a local establishment of the foundation Les amis de l’atelier focused on the integration of people with diverse disabilities, to include the needs of disabled customers in the innovation process.
+The experiment was planning to collaborate with Les Ateliers de Chennevière, a local a local establishment of the foundation Les amis de l’atelier focused on the integration of people with diverse disabilities, to include the needs of disabled customers in the innovation process.
 They may participate in the upcycling process through the social experiment.

 Participants

-The experiment will primarily involve a large number of local participants to facilitate face-to-face discussions and foster strong relationships.
-The participating entities include: Récup'R (Waste management center) (at Sucy 0 km), L'Effet Oh (Home Organizing company) (at Roissy en Brie, 16 km), Créteil Ressourcerie Val-de-Marne (Waste management center) (at Créteil 8 km), Val-de-Marne Département (professional clothes recovery) (at Créteil 8 km), TÀCA (Upcycling facility) (at Saint Maur 6 km), Les Galas d'Elise (Upcycling facility) (at Sucy 0 km), Inès Relooking (Relooking services) (at Maison Alfort 11 km), Florence Lespinesse (Home accessories) (at Saint Maur 5 km), Henri MONDOR Hospital (at Créteil 8 km), Approche (Waste recovery center) (at Saint Maur 5 km), Alpha Sucy Handicap (association of disabled people) (at Sucy 0km), Tisseco (clothes recovery and recycling organization) (at Roissy en Brie 16 km).
+The experiment was planed to primarily involve a large number of local participants to facilitate face-to-face discussions and foster strong relationships., includin: Récup'R (Waste management center) (at Sucy 0 km), L'Effet Oh (Home Organizing company) (at Roissy en Brie, 16 km), Créteil Ressourcerie Val-de-Marne (Waste management center) (at Créteil 8 km), Val-de-Marne Département (professional clothes recovery) (at Créteil 8 km), TÀCA (Upcycling facility) (at Saint Maur 6 km), Les Galas d'Elise (Upcycling facility) (at Sucy 0 km), Inès Relooking (Relooking services) (at Maison Alfort 11 km), Florence Lespinesse (Home accessories) (at Saint Maur 5 km), Henri MONDOR Hospital (at Créteil 8 km), Approche (Waste recovery center) (at Saint Maur 5 km), Alpha Sucy Handicap (association of disabled people) (at Sucy 0km), Tisseco (clothes recovery and recycling organization) (at Roissy en Brie 16 km).

 Additional Remarks

-This social experiment will be conducted in close collaboration with all participants through a shared governance process for group decision-making known as sociocracy.
-The process will involve formulating proposals, refining them through divergence/convergence techniques, and addressing potential objections to develop effective solutions.
+This social experiment was conducted in close collaboration with all participants through a shared governance process for group decision-making known as sociocracy.
+The process involved formulating proposals, refining them through divergence/convergence techniques, and addressing potential objections to develop effective solutions.

 Local partner